Glossary

 field

-the vertical component of a CA-Datacom/DB table, which other software vendors refer to as a column or as a variable.
+the vertical component of a CA-Datacom/DB table, which is sometimes referred to as a column or as a variable.
 There are four types of fields: key field, simple field, compound field, and repeating field.
 Each field has a name as well as specific attributes such as data type and length.

 index